Skip to main content

 ToolWhat It Does

-preview_formGet a readable summary of a form’s structure
+preview_formGet a human-readable markdown preview of a form’s structure

-create_formCreate a new form, optionally with fields defined at the same time
+create_formCreate a new form, optionally with fields defined inline

-delete_formPermanently delete a form and all its data
+delete_formPermanently delete a form and all of its entries

 remove_fieldRemove a field by its api_code